1. Early Computer Security

 - The system provided hierarchical administration and resource allocation.

-- User program execution was done in a virtual machine with its own private unshared memory image.
+- User program execution was done in a virtual 7094 with its own private unshared memory image.

-- The memory bounds register in the CPU trapped user program attempts to modify the supervisor or other users' programs.
+- The memory bounds register in the CPU trapped user program attempts to modify other users' programs.

 The original CTSS disk file system only supported file sharing within a work group.
 In September 1965, CTSS enhanced users' ability to share files by allowing linking to other users' files (if permitted), and added a "private mode" for files that limited use to only the file's owner.